Trencher Warcaster Lieutenant

 Drawbacks & Downsides

-- Lieutenant Allison Jakes generally does more for her battlegroup than the Trencher Warcaster Lieutenant, and costs the same.
+- Lieutenant Allison Jakes generally does more for her battlegroup than the Trencher Warcaster Lieutenant if you want to use melee Warjacks, and costs the same.

 - Dig In can be hard to use although you frequently just want to hand out focus and keep this guy safe